gooddata/GoodData-CL/cli-distro/examples/hr/README.md

-# Loading HR demo data into GoodData
+# Loading and connecting multiple data sets

 The HR example demonstrates how to use the basic CSV connector to quickly load various CSV files into GoodData and join them together.